jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Never doubt that a small group of thoughtful, committed people can change the world.
-Indeed.
-It is the only thing that ever has.
+The only thing to do with good advice is to pass it on.
+It is never of any use to oneself.
-- Margaret Mead
+- Oscar Wilde

-Updated on: [4/28/2023]
+Updated on: [4/29/2023]
 <!-- #quoteEnd -->
 </pre>